• Home

 The fallout has been relatively contained: Neither the S&P 500 or the Nasdaq was down more than 2% yesterday, and stocks across Europe and Asia are relatively flat this morning.
 But the cycling out of certain impacted sectors, even on a relatively small level, and into other industries, does beg comparison with shifts the market observed in the last technological revolution.

-As Deutsche Bank’s Henry Allen highlighted to clients this morning, the software component of the S&P is down nearly 30% from its peak in October, and as such “you’d be forgiven for thinking markets would have seen a huge correction by now.”
+As Deutsche Bank’s Henry Allen highlighted to clients this morning, the software component of the S&P is down nearly 30% from its peak in October, and as such, “you’d be forgiven for thinking markets would have seen a huge correction by now.”

-“However, what we’ve actually seen is a significant rotation … other sectors have taken up the baton from tech, such as energy, materials and consumer staples, meaning that the overall S&P 500 still only closed -2.6% beneath its record high from last month,” Allen said.
+“However, what we’ve actually seen is a significant rotation … Other sectors have taken up the baton from tech, such as energy, materials, and consumer staples, meaning that the overall S&P 500 still only closed –2.6% beneath its record high from last month,” Allen said.

 “So it shows that a market can absorb a prolonged rotation without obvious index-level stress for some time.
-But the longer and deeper the sell-off in a dominant sector becomes, the harder it is for the broader index to withstand the drag, and the continued losses for tech in 2000 ultimately meant the S&P 500 ended that year over -10% lower.”
+But the longer and deeper the selloff in a dominant sector becomes, the harder it is for the broader index to withstand the drag, and the continued losses for tech in 2000 ultimately meant the S&P 500 ended that year over –10% lower.”

-Where the similarties end
+Where the similarities end

 For starters, as Eric Sheridan, senior equity research analyst at Goldman Sachs, pointed out in an October report, the notion of an AI bubble coming down the pipe is far more prevalent now than discussions around the dotcom or housing bubbles were when they were in their midst.
-He said: “It’s true that some characteristics of the current period rhyme with past bubbles … But, in 1999, firms that had no revenue were the ones with the most exuberant valuations.
+He said: “It’s true that some characteristics of the current period rhyme with past bubbles … But in 1999, firms that had no revenue were the ones with the most exuberant valuations.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.